Tesla Asks Shareholders To Reapprove Huge Musk Pay Deal - UrduPoint

 Tesla Asks Shareholders To Reapprove Huge Musk Pay Deal

-Tesla will ask its shareholders in June to ratify a multi-billion-dollar 2018 pay package for CEO Elon Musk that was squashed by a US court earlier this year

-New York, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2024) Tesla will ask its shareholders in June to ratify a multi-billion-dollar 2018 pay package for CEO Elon Musk that was squashed by a US court earlier this year.
+New York, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2024) Electric vehicle maker Tesla will ask its shareholders to vote again on a $56 billion compensation package they had approved in 2018 for CEO Elon Musk before it was squashed by a US court earlier this year.

-In an SEC filing Wednesday, the board of directors for the US automaker said it "stands behind this pay package.

-We believed in it in 2018, as we asked Elon to pursue remarkable goals to grow the company.
-You, as stockholders, also believed in it in 2018 when you overwhelmingly approved it."
+In a filing with Federal regulators on Wednesday, Tesla Chair Robyn Denholm said the board of directors stood by the original package and argued that the company's "entrepreneurial spirit" had always been one of "big risks for the chance of big rewards."

+Musk's payout -- worth as much as $55.8 billion in 2018 -- was voided in January by a Delaware court, ruling on a complaint by an individual shareholder alleging that Musk had dictated his terms to the board, which was not sufficiently independent from its star CEO.

 Recent Stories